Madsg01/Wild-Cat-Website/README.md

 And if you fill out the form it will take you to a small confirmation page as so:

 <img src="docs/images/donatetest1.png">
+(note only these two pictures are full sized the others are small, i don't know why i unfortunaly don't have time to fix it i am sorry.)

 **Newsletter form** Same as the above.
 Takes you to a confirmation page if you fill it out, doesnt let you pass otherwise.